sumanth-1810/municipal-rezoning-tracker/README.md

 **Differentiation Insight:**
 > "Municipal vs Developer-Led Rezoning: There is a strong opportunity to differentiate by focusing on municipally-driven rezonings, which can unlock entirely new development corridors for multiple players."

-### Evidence from Sample Analysis

-- 6-18 month lead time before formal rezoning petitions
-- City documents are public but under-analyzed
-- Infrastructure commitments indicate genuine intent
-- Multiple document mentions = coordinated planning

 ---

 ## Time Invested

-**Total: ~3.5 hours**
+**Total: ~4 hours**
-- Requirements analysis: 30 min
+- Requirements analysis: 60 min
-- Core algorithm development: 90 min
+- Core algorithm development: 60 min
 - Sample document creation: 45 min
 - Testing and refinement: 30 min
 - Documentation: 45 min